 It is a visa requirement to provide information on your level of English based on an internationally recognised and secure English language test.
 All test reports must be no more than 2 years old.
 A list of these can be found on the UK Border Agency website.
 If you have never taken one of these tests before, you can get an initial idea of your level by using the Common European Framework self-assessment grid which gives you a level for each skill (e.g. listening B1/writing B2 etc.) However, please note that this is not a secure English language test and it is not sufficient evidence of your level of English for visa requirements.

 This qualification is internationally recognised as a teaching qualification.
 The General Teaching Council for Scotland provides an Initial Teacher Education Programme for those who are eligible.
 There are also opportunities for career progression in leadership and management, specialist subjects and further study or research.
-Students may exit after year 3 with a BA in Educational Studies.
-This is not a teaching qualification but provides a good background for other careers in Education and related areas.
+Students may exit after year 3 with an MA in Educational Studies.
+This is not a teaching qualification but provides a good background for other careers in education and related areas.

 This programme leads to registration with the General Teaching Council for Scotland.